 Floating for sports rehabilitation and enhanced performanceAccelerate rehabilitation from injury, reduce recovery times between activity, and get an extra edge in performance

 Track & Field

-Floating has been used across a huge variety of disciplines to accelerate rehabilitation from injury, to reduce recovery times between activity, and to get that extra edge in performance.
+Many different types of sports people use floatation to accelerate rehabilitation from injury, to reduce recovery times between activity, and to get an extra edge in performance.

 Floating can be used as part of a regular training programme, in preparation for a specific event, and for rapid recovery after.

 Many elite professional teams around the world have incorporated regular floating into their training programmes.
 This practice goes across all kinds of sports from Football to Golf and from Rugby to Track and Field.

 Furthermore, floatation has been used by some of the most successful Olympians.
 Philips Idowu, Tasha Danvers and Jade Johnson and Carl Lewis have all used floatation to great success.

 But you certainly don’t have to be an Olympian to appreciate the benefits of floating.
 Whether you are into an activity to improve fitness, to achieve personal goals, to compete and to win, or finally just for fun, floating can help you.

 Whichever sport is your passion, floatation can help :

 Accelerated recovery from exertion